abdfaizaan/Fabric-Analytics-in-aday/English/lab-guide/lab5.md

     >**Note:** In the Schedule screen, there is no option to notify on success or failure (like Dataflow Schedule).
 Notification can be done by adding an activity in the Data Pipeline.
 We are not doing it in this lab because this is a lab environment.

     We have scheduled refreshes for the various data sources.
-We will create a semantic model with relationships, measures and other modeling operations in the next lab.
+We will create a semantic model with relationships, measures, and other modeling operations in the next lab.

 # References